What's happened

 What's behind the headline?

-- The operation targets the mafia’s financial infrastructure, not just individual crimes.
+- The crackdown targets the mafia’s financial backbone, not only high-profile crimes.

 How we got here